diogo-jorge-santos/replicating_portfolio/README.md

 # replicating_portfolio

-This repository tries to implement a framework to predict hedging errors when hedging a option contract without making assumptions about the contract or strategy used.
+In this repository implemented a framework to predict hedging errors when hedging a option contract without making assumptions about the contract or strategy used.

 -/stable_tools/misc.py -> miscellaneous methods;